log-oscon/Standards/Stylesheets/Coding Style.md

 $length: $value * 1px;
 ```

-* Removing units is a simple task as well, you just need to divide by one unit.
-(This is just a note, your should never use units in intermediary calculations.)
+* Removing units is a simple task as well, you just need to divide by one unit of the same type.
+(This is just an example, you should never use units in intermediary calculations.)

 ```scss
 $length: 42px;